Geometric ergodicity of trans-dimensional Markov chain Monte Carlo algorithms: Introduction

 Finally, it must be emphasized that verifying geometric ergodicity is but one of the first steps towards fully understanding the convergence behavior of an MCMC algorithm.
 A chain being geometrically convergent does not ensure that it has a fast convergence rate.
 While this work does provide a quantitative convergence rate bound, calculating the quantities involved in the bound can be practically challenging.
 Obtaining sharp estimates for the convergence rate remains an open problem for most practical trans-dimensional MCMC algorithms.

 The rest of this article is organized as follows.
 Following a quick overview of the main qualitative result of this article, Section~\ref{sec:l2} contains some preliminary facts on the $L^2$ theory of Markov chains.
 The main technical results involving Markov chain decomposition and the convergence rate of trans-dimensional MCMC are given in Section~\ref{sec:main}.
-Section~\ref{sec:ergodicity} contains a discussion on the implications of almost everywhere ergodicity.
-Section~\ref{sec:uncertain} studies the problem of uncertainty quantification in trans-dimensional Monte Carlo simulation.
-Two practical examples are studied in Section~\ref{sec:examples}.
-The Appendices contain some technical proofs.
-The code for the computer experiments in Section~\ref{sec:examples} is collected in a supplementary file.
+One toy and two practical examples are studied in Section~\ref{sec:examples}, followed by a brief discussion in Section \ref{sec:discussion}. \ref{s1} contains some minor results and technical proofs. \ref{s2} contains yet another practical example.